flerro/mailoperator/README.md

 Read, compose, send, and permanently delete all your email from Gmail
 ```

-The publishing status of the application can be "Testing", don't forget to add you as a test user.
+The publishing status of the application can be "Testing", but don't forget to add you as a test user.

-Anyway, an explicit grant to access sensitive data is displayed on first run.
+Please note that an explicit grant to access sensitive data is displayed on first run.

 ## Links